microprediction/precise/docs/m6_success.md

 # Performance of precise users in the M6 financial forecasting contest

 So far as we know, there are two teams out of 199 who have publically declared that they are using the precise package for the [M6 Financial Forecasting Competition](https://m6competition.com/).
-Though since there are a hundred ways to estimate covariance in that package, and about the same number of ways to construct portfolios, that isn't conveying much information.
-However here is the performance thus far:

 | Handle                                  | Team details                                                |
 |-----------------------------------------|-------------------------------------------------------------|
 | MarcoGorelli                            | [Marco Gorelli](https://www.linkedin.com/in/marcogorelli/)  |
 | microprediction                         | [Peter Cotton](https://www.linkedin.com/in/petercotton/)    |

+Though since there are a hundred ways to estimate covariance in that package, and about the same number of ways to construct portfolios, that isn't conveying much information.
+I have no idea what Marco is doing but here is the performance thus far:

 ### Pilot results